-- f) Some contributions to company retirement/ pension funds.
-Note the discussion below on accessibility of the funds. - g) Assets, which although owned by more than one person, allow unrestricted access by the applicant. - h) Lump sum receipts such as inheritances, capital gains, lottery winnings, insurance settlements, and other claims. - i) Personal property held as an investment such as gems, jewelry, coin collections, antique cars, etc. - i) Cash value of life insurance policies. - k) Assets disposed of for less than fair market value during the two years preceding certification or re-certification.
+- h) Lump sum receipts such as inheritances, capital gains, lottery winnings, insurance settlements, and other claims. - i) Personal property held as an investment such as gems, jewelry, coin collections, antique cars, etc. - j) Cash value of life insurance policies. - k) Assets disposed of for less than fair market value during the two years preceding certification or re-certification.